firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/monorim_suspension_maintenance.md

 ## Ride & Maintenance Notes

 - Keep pneumatic 10×3 tires at proper pressure and drill valve holes when converting from solids; true ULIP/PMT casings seat cleanly and avoid rubbing once mudguard bolts are countersunk and fenders braced.[^43][^44]
+- Monorim’s front kit remains divisive—light springs or EXA/DNM air shocks help the single-pivot geometry, yet 165 mm shocks can fail early; Dereza/Konyk linkages promise better travel if they clear wide axles and brake mounts.[^denis-front-kit]
+- **Use the Max hanger for 10" clearance.** The Monorim V4 fork with the CNC “Max” hanger ships with thinner mudguard brackets that buy extra room for big tires.[^denis-max-hanger]
+- Add a few drops of silicone oil through EXA Schrader valves to soften small-bump response; riders settle near 40 psi (≈2.8 bar) on EXA 291s and swap between 150 lb and 650 lb springs to balance wobble control and comfort.[^denis-exa-oil]
+- 10" conversions on Xiaomi frames need the bundled low-profile fender screw and spacer stack; skipping the swap leaves the tire rubbing and mimics bearing failure until the countersunk hardware is installed.[^denis-10in-spacer]
 - Run tubeless PMT/Xuancheng tires without slime; if riders insist on sealant, stick to aluminum-safe formulas so bare rims don’t corrode.[^45]
 - Grease pivots, cycle air shocks after storage, and mist lithium spray on small bearings to silence knocks; replace pivot pins proactively before they bend from jumps.[^28][^46]
+- **Bleed the air spring with two people.** Suspend the fork, hold the valve high, add pressure through the positive valve only, and bleed the negative side after each change while misting moving parts with light lithium spray.[^denis-air-bleed]
+- Expect roughly a “7/10” ride once an EXA air shock replaces the noisy stock spring, but keep up the 30-hour grease interval, cycle the shock after storage, and mist bearings with lithium spray to stop squeaks; the crew still warns against the Super kit until its weak aluminium fork issues are solved.[^denis-exa-maintenance]
 - Expect iglidur bushings to flatten quickly under heavy scooters.
   - police training laps deformed them within weeks, so treat the plastic sleeves as consumables and keep bronze or nylon replacements ready for long-term durability.[^47][^48]
 - Expect maintenance on brake adapters: sand mounts square, shorten bolts so XTech calipers clear, and check torque frequently because soft kit hardware loosens quickly.[^49][^50]
+- **Let the axle seat the fender bracket.** The Monorim fork bracket is clamped by the axle and the spacer’s set screw; overtightening the outer bolts only strips threads without stopping movement.[^denis-spacer-set]
+- Remove the headlight prism and adapter when fitting 165 mm Monorim springs; the stock 150 mm coil clears without binding.[^denis-165mm]
 - When rotor spacing grows beyond a few millimetres, machine a single-piece steel ring (≈5–10 mm thick) instead of stacking loose washers.
   - builders still experimenting with 1.7 mm washer stacks under Blade rotors quickly see alignment drift; confirm whether your hub uses Xiaomi’s 5-bolt or aftermarket 6-bolt pattern before cutting the spacer.[^51][^52]
 - Add foam over the shallow Wildman bag screws and orient power leads upward so clamps and levers cannot puncture packs once the suspension stretches the cockpit.[^53]